padkaprow/media-pod/README.md

 # media-pod
-media-pod with sabnzbd, sonarr and radarr
+media-pod with sabnzbd, sonarr, radarr and homer dashboard.